 Liquidity on SETS throughout the trading day is underpinned by the provision of market maker electronically executable quotes.
 This ensures that traders can trade at least one exchange market size (EMS).
 The EMS is set by the London Stock Exchange and is the 'normal market size' for orders, and a market maker is obliged to quote bid/offer prices that are firm for order sizes up the EMS.
 Auctions on SETS are conducted at the opening and closing of the day (7:50am and 4:30pm) to establish the opening and closing price.
-These auctions allow traders to place orders at particular prices.
-Matching bids and offers are executed in a limited timeframe (ten minutes at opening and five minutes at closing), and the trade is not dependent on the speed an investor can trade.
+Matching bids and offers are executed in a limited timeframe (ten minutes at opening and five minutes at closing).
+These periods of time are known as the 'call period'.
+A matching algorithm considers the orders that have been entered and calculates the price that the maximum amount of shares can be executed.
+The goal here is to find the most popular price, rather than the highest or lowest price.
+At the end of this call period, orders that can be matched are executed in an event referred to as an uncrossing.